 Entry to our residence halls is monitored at all times.
 Every residence hall has a security guard at the front desk 24 hours per day.
 All guests, including parents, guardians, and siblings, must leave a photo ID and register in the guest log when visiting.

-Students 19 years of age and older may request overnight guest accommodations which are available on a limited basis.
+Students 19 years of age and older can request overnight guest accommodations, which are available on a limited basis.